paulhendricks/paulmichael.io/README.md

 # Website

-This is the website of Paul Hendricks.
+This is the personal website of Paul Hendricks.